lanl/BEE/doc/User Guide for BeeFlow.md

 Runs the workflow specified by \<workflow_name\>.beeflow (needs to be in the current directory).

 ### Example BeeFlow with off-line dependency
-We use BLAST as an example to show how to launch a traditional workflow with BeeFlow.
+We use BLAST as an example to show how to launch an off-line workflow with BeeFlow.
 The dependencies in the workflow are illustrated below.

 ![](https://raw.githubusercontent.com/lanl/BEE_Private/add-beeflow-user-doc/doc/figures/blast-dag.jpg?token=ABmT_YDYhhFrHX2fdGz-p3HGEGrh6YMyks5bGBpqwA%3D%3D)

 We first need to prepare a beefile and run script for each task in the workflow.
-The beefiles and run scripts referred to in this example can be found in `examples/bee-composer-example/blast`.
+(The beefiles and run scripts referred to in this example can be found in `../examples/bee-composer-example/blast`.)
 Then we compose the beeflow file.

 Assume we use two BLAST workers, the example beeflow file is: